cm5x/comp302-game-project/README.md

-This is a class project of comp302-group-blue group in COMP302 class of Koc University in Spring24 term.
+This is a class project of comp302-group-blue group in COMP302 (Software Engineering) class of Koc University in Spring24 term.

 # Lance of Destiny